 Manufacturing companies aren’t investing in digital transformation in hopes of some vague goal like “generating more revenue.”
 Yes, that’s great and ultimately the final result, but there are very specific challenges that are motivating manufacturers to adopt data driven solutions.
 This isn't much different from retailers adopting new pivoting in response to combating inflation and the 18% increase in production costs.
 Below, you’ll see some of the underlining concerns that are giving rise to Industry 4.0 and digital transformation in the manufacturing industry.

-Environmental, Social, and Governance (ESG): Some of the ESG goals impacting the manufacturing industry include talent diversification, bettering local communities, and using sustainable materials and processes.
+- Environmental, Social, and Governance (ESG): Most manufacturers are well aware of ESG pressures.
+For example, food & beverage manufacturers need digital technologies that can demonstrate their commitment to ESG.
+Some of the ESG goals impacting the manufacturing industry include talent diversification, bettering local communities, and using sustainable materials and processes.